-If you do not want to go through this tiresome process, then you can always choose a much safer option - a third-party tool like Kernel Migrator for Exchange which conducts a flawless public folder to Office 365 migration.
+If you do not want to go through this tiresome process, then you can always choose a much safer option - a third-party tool like Kernel Migration for Exchange which conducts a flawless migration of public folder to Office 365.
 With this Exchange Migration tool, You can choose to run a pre-migration analysis to know the possible migration time.
 Also, it synchronizes source and destination data and migrates limits and permissions too.

-To understand how Kernel Migrator for Exchange performs a swift migration, first download and install the application and then follow the given steps:
+To understand how Kernel Migration for Exchange performs a swift migration, first download and install the application and then follow the given steps:

 Provide a job name and click Next.